 The balances in the WRAM and MCBA assets and liabilities accounts will fluctuate on a monthly basis depending upon the variance between adopted and actual results.
 The recovery or refund of the WRAM is netted against the MCBA over- or under-recovery for the corresponding district and is interest bearing at the current 90 day commercial paper rate.
-When the net amount for any district achieves a pre-determined level at the end of any calendar year (i.e., at least 2.5 percent over- or under-recovery of the approved revenue requirement), Cal Water will fluctuit to refund or collect the balance in the accounts balances less than those levels may be refunded or collected in Cal Water's general rate case proceedings or aggregated with future calendar year balances for comparison with the recovery level.
-As of December 31, 2010, included in the net regulatory balancing accounts, current and long-term assets were \$14,784 and \$16,786, respectively, and the net regulatory balancing accounts current and long-term liabilities were \$3,025 and \$578, respectively.
-As of December 31, 2009, included in the regulatory balancing accounts current and long-term liabilities were \$2,430 and \$864, respectively.
+When the net amount for any district achieves a pre-determined level at the end of any calendar year (i.e., at least 2.5 percent over- or under-recovery of the authorized revenue requirement), Cal Water files with the CPUC to refund or collect the balance in the accounts.
+Account balances less than those levels may be refunded or collected in Cal Water's general rate case proceedings or aggregated with future calendar year balances for comparison with the recovery level.
+Cal Water excluded net WRAM and MCBA operating revenue of \$12,864, associated costs of \$10,492, and the related \$2,372 of net operating income before income taxes as of December 31, 2011, due to the net receivable balance estimated to be collected more than 24 months.
+The net WRAM and MCBA revenue and associated costs were determined using forecasts of rate payer consumption trends in future reporting periods and the timing of when the CPUC will authorize Cal Water's filings to recover the undercollected balances.
+The deferred revenue and associated cost amounts will be recorded in future periods as the collection becomes within twenty-four months of the respective reporting period.